 Strengthening resilience to climate change

-mate change is exerting increasing pressure on the environment and ecosystems.
-In countries already weakened by war or instability, its effects, such as droughts, floods, and soil erosion, threaten livelihoods and can act as an additional destabilising factor.
+Climate change is exerting increasing pressure on the environment and ecosystems.
+In countries already weakened by war or instability, its effects, such as droughts, floods and soil erosion, threaten livelihoods and can act as an additional destabilising factor.
+Beyond landmine clearance, FSD strengthens environmental protection and climate resilience.

 When climate threatens peace